PipedreamHQ/pipedream/docs-v2/pages/troubleshooting.mdx

 2. Try searching [the community](https://pipedream.com/support) or [the `pipedream` GitHub repo](https://github.com/PipedreamHQ/pipedream/issues) to see if anyone else has solved the same issue.

-3. [Copy your workflow](/workflows/copy/) to see if the issue persists on the new workflow.

 If you're still seeing the issue after trying these steps, please reach out in [the community](https://pipedream.com/support).

 ## Why is my trigger not emitting events?